LDAP troubleshooting and recovery

 2. For LDAPS, import and accept the server certificate on the engine.

-4. Restart the Continuous Compliance Engine to trigger the one-time startup sync.
+4. Restart the Continuous Compliance Engine to reapply the centrally managed LDAP configuration from the setup application.

 5. Log in with a valid LDAP user and finalize LDAP settings in Continuous Compliance Engine.